Fearsome Creatures of the Lumberwoods, With a Few Desert and Mountain Beasts: Summary

-In the introduction, Cox acknowledges the varmints as, "animals which he [the lumberjack] has originated".
-Although, given the books mixed field-guide narrative format it is uncertain whether the introduction is within or aside from the primary context.
-At times the storyteller (identified as Cox himself in the introduction) employs the more ambiguous woodsmen/loggers "tell of" or out comes the "rumor of", but other times declares to the reader that there "ranges" or "is" such a creature.
+In the introduction, Cox acknowledges the varmints as "animals which he [the lumberjack] has originated".
+Given the book's mixed field-guide narrative format, it is unclear whether the introduction belongs within or outside the primary context.
+At times, the storyteller (identified as Cox himself in the introduction) employs the more ambiguous woodsmen/logger's phrases, such as "tell of" or "out comes the rumor of".
+Other times he declares to the reader that there "ranges" or "is" such a creature.

 Publication history

 First published in 1910 by the Press of Judd & Detweiler, Inc., Fearsome Creatures wasn't reprinted until half a century later when the full manuscript was included as a bonus in Walker D. Wyman's Mythical Creatures of the North Country.
-(River Falls, Wis., River Falls State University Press, 1969.)
 It was published on its own again by Bishop Publishing Co. in 1984.
 The following year it was again put into hard-copy by Kessinger Publishing.
 The original edition is in 35 United States WorldCat libraries.

+When writing Fearsome Critters in 1939, Henry Tryon acknowledged William Cox for allowing him to use the information from Fearsome Creatures of the Lumberwoods.
+In the preface of Fearsome Critters, Tryon expressed a mutual desire to preserve logger and lumberjack folklore before these nostalgic stories were lost.
+Many enthusiastically contributed stories to Tryon’s collection.
+He believed many of these tales, such as the Hodag, may have existed for up to a century before they were written down, and probably reached the camps on the West Coast.

+Tryon noted that “nearly all these mythical creatures originated, and still flourish to a considerable extent, almost wholly in the Northern Forests.”
+He speculated that, although their southern logger counterparts shared their imagination, they may not be “given to this particular form of mental horseplay” because their race had a “considerable dash of definite superstition.”
+William Cox also included a casually disparaging description of a person of color in one of his creature stories.

+These story collections provide a snapshot of everyday life in a Northern lumber camp.
+And although the camps employed men from all over the world, the stories offer glimpses of prejudice faced by many lumberjacks.

-Additionally, excerpts from Fearsome Creatures have been featured in a number of other publications, including:
+Excerpts from Fearsome Creatures have been featured in a number of other publications, including: